Vin Gupta (pulmonologist)

-Vin Gupta is an American pulmonologist who is a medical analyst for NBC News and MSNBC.
-He also serves as a senior principal scientist with Amazon, affiliate professor with the University of Washington's Institute for Health Metrics and Evaluation, attending physician at Virginia Mason Medical Center, and lead officer of the Critical Care Air Transport Team for the United States Air Force Medical Service Reserves, based at Joint Base Lewis–McChord.
+Vin Gupta is an American public health physician and pulmonologist who is a prominent medical analyst for NBC News and MSNBC.
+He is also a Managing Director of Health Innovation at Manatt, Phelps and Phillips, LLP and was formerly a Chief Medical Officer at Amazon.
+He continues to serve as an affiliate professor with the University of Washington's Institute for Health Metrics and Evaluation, attending physician at Virginia Mason Medical Center, and lead officer of the Critical Care Air Transport Team for the United States Air Force Medical Service Reserves, based at Joint Base Lewis–McChord.

 Career

 Education and medical career

 Gupta attended Princeton University, where he received a Bachelor of Arts degree in 2005.
 He received his Doctor of Medicine degree from the Columbia University Vagelos College of Physicians and Surgeons in 2011, and completed his residency in internal medicine at University of Washington.